Fauna of Scotland: Raptors

-All but a few pairs of Britain's approximately 600 golden eagles are found in Scotland as are most of the breeding peregrine falcons.
+A 2015 report found that there are now more than 500 golden eagle pairs in Scotland.
 The hobby, marsh harrier and Montagu's harrier although found in England and Wales are generally absent.

 In 1916 an English vicar stole the last native white-tailed sea eagle eggs on Skye, and the last adult was shot in Shetland two years later.
 However, the species was reintroduced to the island of Rùm in 1975.
 The bird spread successfully to various neighbouring islands, and 30 pairs were established by 2006.
 Despite fears expressed by local farmers, the Royal Society for the Protection of Birds (RSPB) are in process of releasing up to 100 young eagles on the east coast in the Forth and Tay estuaries.
 The red kite was exterminated in Scotland in 1879, and a reintroduction programme was launched by the RSPB in the 1980s.
 Although the species has made significant advances, it is estimated that 38% of the 395 birds fledged between 1999 and 2003 were poisoned and a further 9% shot or otherwise killed by humans.
 The RSPB stated: "it may take a custodial sentence before people engaged with this activity begin to take the matter seriously".

 After an absence of nearly 40 years the osprey successfully re-colonised Scotland in the early 1950s.
 In 1899 they had bred at the ruined Loch an Eilean castle near Aviemore and at Loch Arkaig until 1908.
 In 1952 they claimed a new site at Loch Garten.
 There are now 150 breeding pairs.

 Other raptor species found in the UK such as the kestrel, hen harrier, goshawk, sparrowhawk, tawny owl, and barn owl are widely distributed in Scotland, although the little owl is confined to the south.
 Buzzards have displayed a remarkable resilience, having recovered from human persecution and the myxomatosis epidemic of the 1950s, which reduced their food supply.
 Numbers more than trebled between 1978 and 1998.
 At the other end of the population scale, a single pair of snowy owls bred on Fetlar from 1967 to 1975.

 In 2009 it was reported that the Scottish Government have decided to proceed with a controversial plan to relocate sparrowhawks found near pigeon lofts in Glasgow, Edinburgh, Kilmarnock, Stirling and Dumfries at a cost of £25,000.